Whitford Brown: Mayor of Porirua

-Two years later, when Porirua was constituted a borough, Brown was elected mayor.
+Two years later, when Porirua was constituted a borough, Brown stood for mayor at that years elections.
+A member of the Labour Party, he was nominated as part of the party's ticket for the election.
+However he declined, refusing any party endorsements, though he still attracted many Labour voters particularly as Labour did not select a mayoral candidate after Brown declined.
+Brown was successful and was elected Porirua's first mayor.
 His first official function was to open the Mungavin Avenue Community Hall in Porirua East.
 His first concern as mayor was to obtain industrial land and the then Prime Minister of New Zealand Keith Holyoake proved most helpful, becoming one of Brown's closest friends.

 The new borough negotiated with the government to free land where the Todd Motors car assembly plant was built in 1975, and Broken Hill was also zoned industrial use.
 Other major industries were also established as well as a modern shopping centre where there once had been empty space.
 "It was like being the midwife at the birth of a new community," Brown once said.

 Porirua became a city in 1965 and Brown was the city's first mayor, and was re-elected at every election until he retired from the mayoralty in 1983.

 In his 21 years as Mayor, Brown took humble pride in heading a multicultural city and did his utmost to promote racial harmony.
 Jocularly but with humility he termed himself "The only white mayor called Brown in New Zealand".